umn-asr/umn-asr.github.io/_posts/2018-10-16-lastpassify-ruby-gem.md

 Lastpassify is a commandline tool packaged as [a Ruby gem](https://rubygems.org/gems/lastpassify) that takes in an YAML ERB template file and outputs a populated YAML file.
 We primarily use it for our `database.yml` files.
 Now, what might've taken 20 minutes or more to fully populate a large config file by hand is done in milliseconds.

+Besides efficiency improvements, using the gem has given security benefits as well.
+For example, having trust in the tool means that we're able to delete our credentials and repos when we are not working on the project.
+Not having the credentials on the developer machine adds to the security protecting the data behind our applications.

 ### Usage

 Lastpassify requires [lastpass-cli](https://github.com/lastpass/lastpass-cli) and Ruby v2+ to be installed.